ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/heatmap_flip.md

 ---
+noindex: true
-Title: "Flipped Heatmap - ScottPlot 4.1 Cookbook"
+title: "Flipped Heatmap - ScottPlot 4.1 Cookbook"
 Description: "Heatmaps can be flipped vertically and/or horizontally."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71